I provide clinical supervision, as well as assessments and psychotherapy for a wide variety of concerns, including but not limited to:

 Education and Experience

-Following my master’s degree, I worked at the Phoenix Centre supporting children, adolescents, and families in a range of settings—as a child and family therapist, within a day-treatment classroom, in local high schools, and as a youth engagement facilitator with the Centre of Excellence for Child and Youth Mental Health.
+Following my master’s training, I worked at the Phoenix Centre, supporting children, adolescents, and families across a range of settings.
+My roles included child and family therapist, clinician in a day-treatment classroom, school-based therapist in local high schools, and youth engagement facilitator with the Centre of Excellence for Child and Youth Mental Health.

-I later completed a Ph.D. in Counselling Psychology at McGill University, with clinical placements at Concordia University, Agence Ometz, and the Phoenix Centre.
-My training emphasized culturally responsive, gender-affirming care.
-My dissertation explored youth engagement in mental health by partnering with young people to refine a self-compassion program aimed at improving well-being.
+I later completed a Ph.D. in Counselling Psychology at McGill University, with clinical placements at Concordia University and Agence Ometz.
+I completed my internship at the Phoenix Centre and in private practice under the supervision of Dr. Len Gignac, working with children, youth, families, and adults.
+During this time, I expanded my scope of practice to include work with first responders, and veterans.
+My doctoral training emphasized culturally responsive and gender-affirming care.
+My dissertation focused on youth engagement in mental health, partnering with young people to refine a self-compassion program aimed at enhancing well-being.

 Since 2014, I have specialized in working with veterans, active military members, and first responders.